 PG 862 Latent Variable Modeling.
 Much psychological research involves latent variables (e.g., transcendence, coping, intellectual humility, interpersonal relatedness, or latent classes/clusters), which can be either categorical or continuous, just as for observed variables.
 The crossing of latent and observed variables produces four different types of latent variable models (see the table below).
 The goal of this course is to gain familiarity and build expertise in the use of these four models.
 Emphasis is placed on the mastery of concepts and principles, development of skills in model building and results interpretation, and development of critical analysis skills in understanding research using latent variable models.
 Topics include, but are not limited to, categorical data analysis (e.g., logistic regression), exploratory/confirmatory factor analysis, path analysis, item response theory, latent class analysis, latent profile analysis, and some combination of these models.
 Prerequisite: PG850 and PG851.
 Taught on occasion.
 4 units.
-DP dictionary methods are popular choices for the analysis of text data such as transcripts of interviews and psychotherapy or unstructured responses to questionnaires.
-This course specifically focuses on the methods of Latent Semantic Analysis (LSA: Deerwester et al., 1990), Latent Dirichlet Allocation (LDA; Blei, Ng, & Jordan, 2003), and Structural Topic Model (STM: Roberts, Stewart, & Airoldi, 2016).
-These quantitative methods, as unsupervised learning on texts, are typically used to "discover the hidden thematic structure in large archives of documents" (Blei, 2011).
-Those themes identified are used to classify the terms and the documents into discrete categories (i.e., categorization).
-Furthermore, the features (e.g., metadata like authors or composition time of documents) of the documents are used as predictors in the group comparison of documents or in the identification of longitudinal patterns of thematic change in texts.
-All text data analyses are done in R (R Development Core Team, 2021) via the 'lsa', 'tm' (Feinerer & Hornik, 2014), 'topicmodels' (Grün & Hornik, 2013), and 'stm' packages.
-Important and necessary topics like association of terms and documents (e.g., cosine values), pre-processing (e.g., reducing similar words to their common root and removing item numbers and punctuations), Dirichlet distribution, supervised learning methods for text data (e.g., deep learning on texts) are discussed using examples and R codes.
-Taught on occasion.
-4 units.
 DP

 PG863 Quantitative Text Data Analysis.
 This course covers quantitative methods for text data analysis popular in (computational) social sciences, which are built upon methods developed in machine learning (statistics & computer science), computational linguistics, and natural language processing (NLP).
-Traditionally, qualitative analysis, content analysis (e.g., coding by trained coders), or
+Traditionally, qualitative analysis, content analysis (e.g., coding by trained coders), or dictionary methods are popular choices for the analysis of text data such as transcripts of interviews and psychotherapy or unstructured responses to questionnaires.
+This course specifically focuses on the methods of Latent Semantic Analysis (LSA: Deerwester et al., 1990), Latent Dirichlet Allocation